 In many cases, an environmental effect or issue identified in the Environmental Screening Process can also be addressed under another environmental approval (e.g., an approval under the Environmental Protection Act).
 Where this is the case, proponents are advised to provide sufficient information under the Environmental Screening Process to demonstrate that the project is feasible and that the subsequent approvals are attainable.
-The proponent may decide to prepare and provide more detailed technical information and studies in cases where there is government agency, Indigenous communities or interested persons concerns about a potential environmental effect.
+The proponent may decide to prepare and provide more detailed technical information and studies in cases where any government agency, Indigenous community or interested person has expressed concerns about a potential environmental effect.
 Provision of sufficiently detailed information can help assure government agencies, Indigenous communities and interested persons that environmental effects have been adequately addressed, and may reduce the likelihood of a request to elevate the project.